lholmquist/ai-lab-recipes/recipes/natural_language_processing/function-calling-nodejs/README.md

 ```

 Once the Pod and its containers are running, the application can be accessed at `http://localhost:8501`.
 However, if you started the app via the podman desktop UI, a random port will be assigned instead of `8501`.
 Please use the AI App Details `Open AI App` button to access it instead.
-Please refer to the section below for more details about [interacting with the chatbot application](#interact-with-the-ai-application).
+Please refer to the section below for more details about [interacting with the function calling application](#interact-with-the-ai-application).

 To stop and remove the Pod, run: